ZhiRongDev/HiCPEP/code_for_paper/benchmark/README.md

 /usr/bin/time -v python benchmark_scikit_25Kb.py
 ```

-For benchmarking the time and RAM requirement of the hicpep PC1-pattern estimation start from sparse O/E matrix with random sampling techniques at 1Mb or 100Kb resolution, use the following command (Note that ):
+For benchmarking the time and RAM requirement of the hicpep PC1-pattern estimation start from sparse O/E matrix with random sampling techniques at 1Mb or 100Kb resolution, use the following command:

 ```shell
 python store_oe_sparse.py # Store the sparse O/E matrix as the .npz file, which is not included in benchmark.